RobertGregg/RobertGregg.github.io/src/posts/2024-03-02-QR-Decomposition.md

 # Putting it all together

 The following Julia code show how one might use this in practice.
+First we determine what columns to keep, next we loop over $R_{sub}$ to remove non-zero entries, and finally we solve the linear system.

 ```julia
 #Loop through lower triangular matrix